ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 This document defines a simple format for representing an HTTP message ({{!HTTP=I-D.ietf-httpbis-semantics}}), either request or response.
 This allows for the encoding of HTTP messages that can be conveyed outside of an HTTP protocol.
-This enables the application of transformations to entire messages, including the application of encryption and authentication.
+This enables the transformation of entire messages, including the application of authenticated encryption.

 This format is informed by the framing structure of HTTP/2 ({{?H2=RFC7540}}) and HTTP/3 ({{?H3=I-D.ietf-quic-http}}).
 In comparison, this format simpler by